- ianjarvis2000

 Do dead people have access to some bizarre spirit wardrobe where they can change from their hospital bed attire into something more suitable?
 If so, why didn’t ghosts ever bother to use it in the past?
 Victorian spirits often appeared in their grave shroud, which must have been a little scary for relatives, and this is where we get the classic description of a ghost draped in a white sheet.

 Shirts, of course, don't have a soul or a spirit.
 Do shirts, dresses and shoes have some sort of spirit basis which allows these inanimate objects to exist on a different plane and be worn by ghosts?
-Other inanimate objects pose similar questions.
+Other inanimate objects, such as swords and walking canes, pose similar questions.
 People talk of seeing a ghostly coach and horses; there’s a famous example that passes by the site of Borley Rectory in Suffolk.
 Dead horses may have spirits which we can see, but the coach itself?
-That's a tricky one.
+Well, that's a tricky one.

-There are other stories of ghost cars, ghost trains and ghost aircraft – a famous airplane flies over Derbyshire near Ladybower reservoir.
+There are other stories of ghost cars, ghost trains and ghost aircraft – a famous airplane often flies over Derbyshire near Ladybower reservoir.
 The stone tape theory is completely redundant here, as the open air above us has no way of absorbing past events.
-This must mean the plane itself had a spirit that existed after, er, after its death.
+This must mean the fabric of the plane itself had a spirit that existed after, er, after its death.

 Instead of the usual "Granny appeared in her powder blue cardigan", how much more interesting would it be if you heard: "My dead granddad always liked a laugh.
 He’s appeared at the foot of my bed several times since the funeral and each time he’s dressed as a different member of the Village People.’